prestoalvarez/zk-pig/README.md

 On successful completion, the prover inputs are stored in the `/data` directory.

-To generate prover inputs for the `latest` block, you can use the following command:
+To generate prover inputs for the `latest` block, use the following command:

 ```sh
 zkpig generate